 Dreissenid veligers begin to settle out of the water column and develop a shell 3-5 weeks after spawning which can occur when temperatures are between 9°-18°C (48°-64° F).
-Therefore, it is recommended that substrates should be deployed as early as 3-5 weeks after water bodies have reached ≥9C and removed once temperatures are no longer conducive to spawning (<9).
+Therefore, it is recommended that substrate checks begin as early as 3-5 weeks after water bodies have reached spawning temperatures (i.e., warmed to $\geq$ 9°C or cooled to $\leq$ 18°C) and veligers begin to settle out of the water column.
 The timing of sampling will vary by geographic region but typically occurs between May and October.
 One of the two substrate samplers should be removed and checked monthly from May through October using the methods outlined in Appendix E. The other substrate sampler should be left in the entire monitoring season and then checked at the end of the monitoring season.
 A physical description and GPS coordinates of each monitoring station must be obtained at initial deployment.
 See Appendix E for details on how to retrieve the substrate sampler.